-Adding a new kitten to your family is exciting, but before you bring your new fluff home, it’s important to make sure you have everything you need with our New Kitten Checklist.Kittens are often playful and curious, but it’s always best to be prepared for a rockier transition.
-Shy or anxious kittens may need more time and a different approach to start adapting to their new abode and their new family.
+Adding a new kitten to your family is exciting, but before bringing your new fluff home, it’s important to make sure you have everything you need with our New Kitten Checklist.Kittens are often playful and curious, but it’s always best to be prepared for a rockier transition.
+Shy or anxious kittens may need more time and a different approach to adapt to their new abode and their new family.
 What do I need for a new kitten?

-We put together a new kitten checklist complete with all the essential supplies you'll need for your new kitty as well as some tips for getting your home ready.
+We put together a new kitten checklist complete with all the essential supplies you'll need for your new kitty and some tips for getting your home ready.

 8 Steps to Prepare for Your New Kitten

 Having the right tools and gear is helpful, but it’s about more than just things.
-You need to prepare your home, your family, and even your other pets for this adorable new addition.
+You need to prepare your home, family, and other pets for this adorable new addition.

-Before you even think about bringing your kitten home, you need to take a look at your house, your routine and think about what your little furball is going to need on day one.
-This will allow you to assess your environment and make changes, buy the right products, and set some boundaries for your family before your new kitten comes home.
+Before you even think about bringing your kitten home, you need to take a look at your house and your routine and think about what your little furball is going to need on day one.
+This will allow you to assess your environment, make changes, buy the right products, and set boundaries for your family before your new kitten comes home.

-Even the most curious and playful kittens will need some time to adjust and preparing your home and life will make the transition much less stressful.
+Even the most curious and playful kittens will need some time to adjust, and preparing your home and life will make the transition much less stressful.
 Here is a simple first-time cat owner checklist to get you started.

 Here are a few helpful tips to help you get ready for your new kitty: